Yandex Cloud

 • Bucket ID format: Bucket name selection format, List or ID.

-• Bucket name: Name of the bucket that will be used by the cluster.
+• Bucket name: Name of the bucket that the cluster will use.

 Depending on the format you selected, either pick a name from the list or specify it manually.
-You can request the name of the bucket with the list of buckets in the folder.
+You can request the bucket name with the list of buckets in the folder.

-• Security groups: Security groups that will be used by the cluster.
+• Security groups: Security groups that the cluster will use.

 Select one or more security groups.
 If the required security group is not in the list, create it.